Conference Program

 11:00 -11:20Coffee break

-1. Shared Beliefs on Love in Everyday Life: A Cultural Consensus Perspective, Saida Heshmati, Claremont Graduate University, United States, (In-person presentation)
+1. Shared Beliefs on Love in Everyday Life: A Cultural Consensus Perspective, Saida Heshmati, Claremont Graduate University, United States, (Online presentation)

 2. The partner(s) and the nation – The passion and peril of the appropriation of romantic love in patriotic propaganda discourse in Contemporary China, Kailing Xie, University of Birmingham, UK, (In-person presentation)